 - 1. The purpose of this questionnaire is the collection of data relating to expenditures devoted to and personnel engaged in scientific research and experimental development (R&D) activities.
-Data refer to the year 2018.
+Data refer to the year 2022.
 To facilitate international comparisons, the definitions, concepts and methodology of the "Frascati Manual", developed by the Organisation for Economic Co-operation and Development (OECD), are being used. - 2.
-The survey is carried out in accordance with the Statistics Law, No.15(I) of 2000.
-Refusal to provide the relevant information or the provision of false, inaccurate or incomplete information renders the respondent liable to the consequences of the Law. - 3.
+The Survey is carried out in accordance with the Official Statistics Law, No. 25(I)/2021.
+Participation in the survey is compulsory.
+Refusal, omission or negligence to provide the relevant information, non-compliance with the deadline set and the provision of false, incomplete or inaccurate information renders the respondent liable to the consequences of this Law. - 3.
 The Statistical Service is obliged, under the provisions of the Statistics Law, to treat all the information collected as confidential.
 Your replies will be used solely for statistical purposes.
 No data for any individual enterprise/organisation may be published or disclosed to either public bodies or private individuals. - 4.
 You are required to answer all questions with the highest degree of accuracy.
 If you are unable to provide precise figures, you may give the nearest possible estimates. - 5.
 Please study carefully all definitions and instructions provided in the following pages, before proceeding to the completion of the questionnaire.